-Storm Corrie to hit UK with 90mph winds one day after Storm Malik

-Storm Corrie to hit UK with 90mph winds one day after Storm Malik, warns Met Office
+Woman killed by tree and 62,000 left without power as Storm Malik hits

-Storm Corrie has been named and is set to batter the UK one day after Storm Malik, the Met Office has warned.
+Around 62,000 homes have been left without power after gale-force winds hit amid warnings another storm is set to batter the UK one day after Storm Malik.

+Engineers have restored power to 26,000 customers so far after many suffered power cuts, Northern Powergrid said.

+It comes after a 60-year-old woman was killed by a falling tree toppled by gale-force winds in Storm Malik.

+A Police Scotland spokesperson said: “Emergency services were called to Deveron Road in Aberdeen around 10.30am on Saturday 29th January to reports of a sudden death of a 60-year-old woman.”

+“There are no suspicious circumstances.
+A report will now be sent to the Procurator Fiscal.”

-Low pressure is expected to bring “very strong winds” to Scotland on Sunday - with gusts reaching up to 70-80mph
+Meanwhile, Storm Corrie is expected to bring “very strong winds” to Scotland on Sunday - with gusts reaching up to 80mph, the Met Office has warned.

-In some exposed coastal locations, windspeed could reach 90mph in the late afternoon and into Sunday evening.
+In some exposed coastal locations, wind speed could reach 90mph in the late afternoon and into Sunday evening.

-Meanwhile, inland gusts have the potential to reach 60-70mph, with the strongest winds expected over the northern half of Scotland and north of the Central Belt.
+Meanwhile, inland gusts have the potential to reach up to 70mph, with the strongest winds expected over the northern half of Scotland and north of the Central Belt.

-A yellow ‘severe’ weather warning for wind is in force.
+A yellow “severe” weather warning for wind is in force.

 The Met’s chief meteorologist, Dan Suri, said: “Storm Corrie will bring very strong winds to the north of the UK, especially northern Scotland, on Sunday.

-“This follows just one day after Storm Malik moves though also bringing a spell of very strong winds.”
+“This follows just one day after Storm Malik moves though also bringing a spell of very strong winds.

+“With back-to-back storms there could be updates to severe weather warnings,” he added, “so keep an eye on the Met Office forecast.”

 It comes as officials raised yellow weather warnings between 4am on Saturday and noon on Monday as Storm Malik sets to strike parts of Scotland, Northern England and Northern Ireland.